Image Description

 Through Allara Learning’s Student Portal you will be able to:

-The duration for the course is 6 to 12months.
+The duration for the course is 12 months.
 To complete the course in this timeframe, you must have advanced standing (credit transfer) via the completion of a lower level qualification and will need to attend each of the scheduled workshops and complete the on-the-job learning tasks.
 The time taken to complete your course will depend on your level of already attained skills and knowledge.

 The candidate entering the course must be an existing worker, and have: